Residential Recycling

 Collections for Senior Citizens & the Disabled

-The county provides on premise collection of recyclables for senior citizens over 65 years of age and for disabled persons.
+The county provides on-premise collection of recyclables for senior citizens over 65 years of age and for disabled persons.
 To qualify, no one living in the home can be under 65 years of age or be physically able to carry the collection containers to the curb.
-To make arrangements for on premise collection, call 3-1-1.
+If you want to arrange on-premise collection, please call 311.

 Line